Amcache registry structure: every key explained

 Root\File (legacy)#

-The older per-file catalogue.
+Older per-file catalogue.
 On modern hives this key is often empty or contains a small subset of what InventoryApplicationFile records.
 Worth checking, but rarely the primary source on a Windows 10+ host.

 How values are encoded#

-A few encoding quirks worth knowing:
+A few encoding quirks worth knowing.

-• Timestamps are mostly stored as Windows FILETIME 64-bit values (100 ns ticks since 1601-01-01 UTC).
-AmcacheParser converts them to ISO-8601 UTC.
+• Timestamps are mostly Windows FILETIME 64-bit (100 ns ticks since 1601-01-01 UTC).
+AmcacheParser converts to ISO-8601 UTC.

-• PE link dates are stored as 32-bit time_t values (seconds since 1970-01-01 UTC).
-AmcacheParser converts them too.
+• PE link dates are 32-bit time_t (seconds since 1970-01-01 UTC).
+Also converted.

-• Hashes are stored as 41-character strings with a "0000" type prefix.
+• Hashes are 41-character strings with a "0000" type prefix.

 • Booleans are REG_DWORD 0 or 1.